Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Simulation results

 An erasure pattern is generated on the subsystem codes according to the probability of erasure $\varepsilon$.
 Noise on each qubit is assumed to be identical and independent.
 Then using the erasure model described in Section~\ref{subsec:errormodel}, we generate Pauli errors on each of the erased qubits with equal probability.
 Every erased location can undergo any of the Pauli errors with equal probability as described in Section~\ref{subsec:errormodel}.
 Then we correct these induced Pauli errors on the subsystem code.
 We use Algorithm~\ref{alg:overall_algorithm} for decoding.

 In practice, while decoding a subsystem code, its stabilizers are measured indirectly via measuring the gauge generators and classically combining the outcomes appropriately.
 The proposed decoders map the TSCCs to multiple copies of color codes in order to decode them.
-Theorem~\ref{th:bitflip-stabs} and Theorem~\ref{th:Z-stabs-seq} show how to obtain measurement outcomes for the color code stabilizers by measuring the gauge operators.
-For simulation purposes, we measured the multi-body color code stabilizers \textit{directly} on the TSCC instead of computing them from the outcomes of 2-body gauge measurements.
+We measure the multi-body color code stabilizers \textit{directly} on the TSCC.
 Once the color code stabilizers are measured, we decode the three copies of color code using the color code erasure decoder \cite{aloshious2019erasure}.
 This decoder only needs the erasure locations as input and generates its own syndrome.
 We adapted it so that takes as input the previously measured syndrome and the erasure locations.

 After decoding the color code copies, we lift the estimate to TSCC.
 After lifting we check if any logical error has occurred or not.
-If the product of original error and the error estimate anticommutes with any one of the bare logical operators, shown in Fig.~\ref{fig:TSCC-logical}, we declare a logical error.
+If the product of original error and the error estimate anticommutes with any one of the bare logical operators, we declare a logical error.